 - S10 5G: 8GB RAM, 256GB storage, 4500mAh

-All the Samsung Galaxy S10 models run on an octa-core 8nm processor, though it is not currently clear whether this is the Qualcomm Snapdragon 855 chipset or the Exynos 9820.
+All the Samsung Galaxy S10 models run on an octa-core 8nm processor, the Qualcomm Snapdragon 855 chipset or the Exynos 9820, except the S10 Lite, which is Snapdragon 855 only, meaning it's not actually Lite - it's still flagship grade.

 In terms of battery capacity, the S10e has the smallest at 3100mAh, the S10 follows with 3400mAh, while the S10+ makes the jump to 4100mAh.
-The S10 5G has the largest capacity at 4500mAh.
-All the S10 devices feature Wireless PowerCharge, which allows them to charge other Qi-enabled devices by touch.
+The S10 5G has the largest capacity at 4500mAh, although the S10 Lite also creeps in here - so could better many of the other devices in terms of battery life for the money.

 The Samsung Galaxy S10 5G is the only S10 model to offer 5G capabilities, the others are 4G.

-All four models launch on Android Pie with Samsung's One UI software over the top so the user experience between the four handsets is similar, though the S10e misses out on a couple of camera features.
+All four original models launched on Android Pie with Samsung's One UI software over the top so the user experience between the four handsets is similar, though the S10e misses out on a couple of camera features.
+The S10 Lite launches on Android 10, so will potentially offer the latest software before some of the other devices update - although in the long run, the software features are broadly the same.

 Samsung Galaxy S10 range conclusions